How Much Could You Make Selling Your Electronics with Decluttr?

 Bent or crushed devices or those missing components are not eligible for sale.

 If Decluttr is accepting your item, you’ll receive an immediate offer.
-If you can’t find the item, it means they’re not currently taking it.
+If you can’t find the tech item on their list, it means they’re not currently taking it.
+In addition to old model iPhones like the 4s, a few items they don’t accept include vinyl, cassette and VHS tapes, pirated copies, and promotional items received from a magazine or other publication.

 When you sell directly to buyers through sites like eBay and Amazon, shipping typically falls on your shoulders.
 With Decluttr, that’s not the case.

 Once you accept Decluttr’s offer, they’ll email you a welcome kit with a prepaid shipping label.
-Pack your goods into any box, print out your free shipping label, and send it with UPS.
+Pack your goods into any box, print out your free shipping label, and send it through UPS.

 Compared to similar sites, Decluttr offers some of the highest prices for smartphones and tech devices.